The City of Hercules is updating the Safety Element of the General Plan, and simultaneously authoring a new Hazard Mitigation Plan.

 - Summer 2020 – Cal OES approval, CEQA, and City Council adoption

-The City is conducting a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
-The survey was opened October 1, 2019, and will close December 31, 2019.
-The results will be used to identify opportunities for community partners and the City of Hercules.
+The City conducted a community survey to gauge the public’s understanding of citywide hazards, identify ways the City might educate the public on hazards, and guide the development of hazard policies and programs.
+The survey was open between October 1, 2019, and January 23, 2019.
+The survey results will be used to identify opportunities for community partners and the City of Hercules.

 If you would like to be notified of future opportunities to comment on the draft Plan or to attend a public hearing, please contact Michele Rodriguez, City of Hercules Planning, at firstname.lastname@example.org or call 510-799-8242.